HenokMekuanint/KNAPSACK_AND_TSP/README.md

-Assignment II
+KnapSack and Travveling Sales man problem Using genetic algorithm hill climbing and Simulated annealing Assignment II
 Make a group of a maximum of 3 students (30 pts)
 1. The knapsack problem is a problem in combinatorial optimization: Given a set of items,